AnnaVerbe/Sensory_ring/README.md

 # Sensor_ring
 You will find here the data files, matlab script and simulink file link to the modelisation of the nonlinear sensory fusion in the hoverfly righting reflex.
+Simply run RA_model.m under matlab to simulate for the 5 experimental conditions.
+Note that the file requires the simulink toolbox.

 ```
 Linked article: Anna Verbe, Dominique Martinez, Stéphane Viollet; Nonlinear sensory fusion in the hoverfly righting reflex.